Kamikaze (Eminem album): Commercial performance

-Lyrics
+Controversy

 Throughout the album, lyrics criticize other musicians and several have responded publicly.
 Eminem and rapper Machine Gun Kelly have had an ongoing feud for several years, and Kelly released a diss track in response to "Not Alike" titled "Rap Devil" on September 3; both songs were produced by Ronny J. Kelly continued the feud at a concert, calling it "a battle between the past and the fucking future".
 The song's title refers to Eminem's "Rap God" and Eminem went into the studio days later to record his own response, as did former D12 associate Bizarre.
 Eminem responded with "Killshot" on September 14 and Bizarre's "Love Tap" was released on September 20.
-"Killshot" garnered 38.1 million streams on YouTube in its first 24 hours and over 80 million views in its first week, making it the most successful debut for a hip hop song and the third-biggest debut in the platform's history.
+"Killshot" garnered 38.1 million streams on YouTube in its first 24 hours and over 80 million views in its first week, making it the most successful debut for a hip hop song (at the time) and the third-biggest debut in the platform's history.
 The track also debuted at number 3 on the Billboard Hot 100, making it Eminem's 20th top 10 hit on the Billboard Hot 100.
 Kelly has continued the feud publicly.

 Ja Rule responded on social media, re-igniting a feud the two had 15 years prior.
-6ix9ine, Iggy Azalea, Joe Budden, Die Antwoord, Lupe Fiasco, and Lord Jamar have also responded publicly, with the first releasing the skit "Legend" that raps over Eminem's "Lose Yourself".
+6ix9ine, Iggy Azalea, Joe Budden, Die Antwoord, Lupe Fiasco, and Lord Jamar also made public statements, with the first releasing the skit "Legend" that raps over Eminem's "Lose Yourself".
 Artists including 50 Cent and Remy Ma have come out in support of Eminem.

 Critics have objected to Eminem's use of the slur "faggot" to describe rapper Tyler, the Creator on the song "Fall", such as Mikelle Street of Billboard, who wrote, "Eminem needs to be held accountable for using homophobic slurs (again)," further adding, "the idea that listeners are too 'soft' for critiquing the ways in which rappers weaponize the identities of others against them ignores how hip-hop is a reflection and arbiter of culture."
 Matt Miller of Esquire relates his use of the term to previous homophobic lyrics and calls it the "biggest problem" of the album.
 The BBC's Jimmy Blake summed up the first week of objections to Eminem's language and questioned if it is time for him to retire.
 Dan Reynolds of Imagine Dragons called the rapper's language "hateful" and Troye Sivan also spoke out against the slur.
 Additionally, guest vocalist Justin Vernon distanced himself from the collaboration due to the message.
 Eminem later apologized in his "Kamikaze interview" with Sway Calloway posted to his website: "In my quest to hurt him, I realize I was hurting a lot of other people".

 In response to allegations that "Not Alike" sounds similar to Bhad Bhabie's "Hi Bich", Bhabie has responded that she takes the comparison as a compliment.
 She revised the lyrics of 15 to pay respect to Eminem.